 The filtration room is next on the tour with that state-of-the-art reverse osmosis system I mentioned.
 He's proud of this technology and swears it helps make the moonshine so smooth.
 Around the corner is the cool and aromatic barrel room with long rows of oak barrels lining either side.
 Here is where clear moonshine is aged in oak barrels to become Belmont Farm's Virginia Whiskey.
 A larger barrel of Virginia Whiskey he's been aging for 25 years sits in the corner, just about ready for bottling, though he admits there's only about a half-barrel left.
 "We've been sampling it for quite a while now, so it's not quite a full barrel anymore!"

 Up until a few years ago, the tour at Belmont Farm was fun, but largely a tease - leading you through the process of distillation, bottling, and barreling, only to end the tour at the Gift Shop, your thirst for tasting the goods left unquenched.
 But in 2014, after more paperwork, the government finally conceded and approved that missing piece of the moonshine tour.
-Now any tour ends on the right note with a proper tasting of Cherry or Apple Pie moonshine!
+Now every tour ends on the right note with a proper tasting of Cherry or Apple Pie moonshine.

 Culpeper and central Virginia is largely agricultural and Chuck's influence has helped to preserve and promote much of its agricultural heritage.
 He saw the benefit of agri-tourism for the entire community long before most people knew there was such a thing.